Exercise During Your Period & Each Stage Of Your Cycle

 Exercising during the luteal phase

 The luteal phase is characterised by a peak in progesterone levels — which can make some people feel drowsy.
-One 2003 review of the research by the University of Sydney in Australia, published in Sports Medicine, suggested that for women undertaking prolonged endurance training, the mid-luteal cycle phase is associated with increased cardiovascular strain and decreased time to exhaustion in hot conditions, most likely due to an increase in body temperature at this part of the cycle.
+One 2003 review of research by the University of Sydney in Australia, published in Sports Medicine, suggested that for women doing endurance training, the mid-luteal phase is associated with increased cardiovascular strain and decreased time to exhaustion in hot conditions, most likely due to an increase in body temperature at this part of the cycle.
 This is a consideration for women undertaking endurance training or planning races, particularly in hot, humid conditions.

 How should you exercise during the luteal phase?

 During the luteal phase, you can continue with your usual workout routine, but you may find it difficult to complete each session with your usual intensity.
 Here are some exercises you might like to try during the luteal phase of your menstrual cycle.

 Yoga or Pilates

 A 2019 study by the KM Patel Institute of Physiotherapy and Ananya Physiotherapy and Nutrition Centre in India, published in the Journal of Education and Health Promotion, studied 72 participants over the course of a month, comparing the benefits of aerobic exercise to yoga for relieving premenstrual syndrome (PMS) symptoms.
 Although aerobic exercise was effective in reducing these symptoms, those who did yoga were found to have a more significant reduction in symptoms.

 During the luteal phase when you are about to get your period and energy levels may be lower, this is a great time to practice yoga or Pilates — both of which gently increase overall strength while also releasing muscle tension.
 If you’re new to yoga, start with this guide to yoga for beginners.